lewisxy/lpsolve_Python3/README.md

 ## Introduction

 `lpsolve` is a library for solving Mixed Integer Linear Programming (MILP) implemented in C.
-It does have a Python extension but only haven't been updated for a long time and only support Python 2.
-As the Python API changed a lot from 2 to 3, support for Python 3 is not as simple as just recompile it for Python3.
-This guide will walk through the process for compiling and installing it.
+It does have a Python extension but haven't been updated for a long time and only support Python 2.
+As the Python C API changed a lot from 2 to 3, support for Python 3 is not as simple as just recompile it for Python 3.
+This guide will walk through the process for compiling and installing `lpsolve` module for Python 3.

 ## Steps
 1. Download and extract the latest version of [`lpsolve`][source] and [Python module][pysource]